TemKaa1337/best-currency-checker/README.md

+# best-currency-checker
-# This project contains client and server modules.
+## This project contains client and server modules.
 This is an application to check best currency exchange rates near you.
 ![][overview.gif]
 ## Overview
-Currently there is 6 cities where currency exchange rates are available: ```Grodno, Minsk, Gomel, Mogilev, Brest, Vitebsk```.
+Currently there is 6 cities where currency exchange rates are available:
+- Grodno
+- Minsk
+- Gomel
+- Mogilev
+- Brest
+- Vitebsk
 Currency exchange rates are taken from ```myfin.by```.
 ## Client
 Client of this project is written in Dart with Flutter framework.
 To get an APK file you need to call ```flutter build apk --release``` and the result APK file will be located at ```build/app/outputs/flutter-apk/app-release.apk```.
 ## Server